Post-Call & Mid-Call SMS

 Mid-Call SMS Not Triggering

-If mid-call SMS isn’t working within Use Cases:
+If mid-call SMS isn’t working within Actions:

-• Verify the Use Case is properly configured
+• Verify the Action is properly configured

 • Check that the selected template exists